-Malaysia is a member of the World Intellectual Property Organization (WIPO), and is a party to the Berne Convention for the Protection of Literary and Artistic Works and the Paris Convention for the Protection of Industrial Property.
-Malaysian law provides copyright protection to all works (including video and sound recordings and computer software) published in Berne Convention member countries regardless of when the works were first published in Malaysia.
-Malaysia has not ratified the WIPO Copyright Treaty or the WIPO Performance and Phonograms Treaty, which extend traditional copyright protections in cyberspace.
+Malaysia is a member of WIPO and is a party to the Berne Convention for the Protection of Literary and Artistic Works and the Paris Convention for the Protection of Industrial Property.
+Malaysia has not ratified the WIPO Copyright Treaty or the WIPO Performance and Phonograms Treaty, which extend traditional copyright principles to the digital environment.